All Episodes

 I think people are, you know, impatient for a good reason.

-It's it's been over 19 months um and there's been no evidence of collusion, and all we keep getting is more and more evidence of collision going the other way between the DOJ and the FBI, with Hillary Clinton and Christopher Steele in Fusion GPS, as well as Russian spies actually giving information to Christopher Steele and then Christopher Steele sharing that with the FBI and the FBI so graciously sharing that now apparently with the rest of the country.
+And all we keep getting is more and more evidence of collusion going the other way between the DOJ and the FBI, with Hillary Clinton and Christopher Steele in Fusion GPS, as well as Russian spies actually giving information to Christopher Steele and then Christopher Steele sharing that with the FBI and the FBI so graciously sharing that now apparently with the rest of the country.

 So I can understand why the American people are so frustrated.